Essential leadership skills for the next generation of leaders

 The leaders of the 4th industrial revolution should be absolutely confident in their decision-making ability.
 Much as they are confident in their ability to make right and informed decisions, they should also be humble enough to listen to suggestions from their team members.
 Tomorrow leaders will help and encourage others to succeed.

-leaders of the 4th industrial revolution will need to earn the respect of the other members in their team by responsible and accountable to their decisions.
+leaders of the 4th industrial revolution will need to earn the respect of the other members of their team by responsible and accountable for their decisions.
 The workplace of the future will be collaborative and transparent.
 The leaders’ actions and policies will be in tandem with the objectives and goals of the organization.

 Anyone who wants to lead in the future workplace will be visionary.
 The person will have the ability to lock into the future and predict trends.
 A future leader will be able to analyze and understand how each stakeholder, be it an employee, shareholder or supplier will be affected by decisions.
 What this means is that the leader will learn how to manage everyone’s needs without affecting the productivity, reputation, and takes of the organization.